David Scott Cowper Polar Bound – Boatworldboatworld

 - 2 pieces of black anti-skid/slip matting fitted centrally on top of tubes.

 Boatworld are delighted to be able to offer this boat to the general public.
 As well as one of the most accomplished explorers of recent history.
 If David Scott Cowper can use our boat as a tender in the Northwest Passage, why would you buy anything else?
-All this rugged reliability for £895 click here to find out more
+Take a look at this amazing boat.

 If you need any more information please let us know.